Hunnser86/android-crime-reporting-app/README.md

   The home page has a welcome message and an explaination of what the site is for.
 There are two buttons at the bottom that navigate to the add report and view report pages.

   On the Add Report page, there is a form for the officer to fill in.
-The form uses validation techniques, to ensure that the information given is what is needed to keep the database consistant.
+The form uses front end validation techniques, to ensure that the information given is what is needed to keep the database consistant.

   Once the form is filled out, the user clicks the submit button at the bottom of the page.
 This takes them to a page that says "Report successfully submitted", where the user can then navigate to any of the other pages.